jupyter-lsp/jupyterlab-lsp/py_src/jupyter_lsp/CONTRIBUTING.md

     }
 ```

-Tell `pip` how to package your connector:
+Tell `pip` how to package your spec:

 ```
 # setup.py